kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 				- She sleeps below.
 She awaits for her children to wake her up.
 Please wake me up, Lewis.
 			- And how would I wake you up?
 				- repeated - please wake me up Lewis.
 			- Lewis brained it with his mace.
+Tore down the painting and lit it afire.